April 23, 2014 | 0 comments

 1. Start/finish assignments earlier than the night before they are due.

-3. Comment more on other blogs, rather than just stalking them.
+3. Comment on more blogs, rather than just stalking them.

-4. Get my online portfolio finished to a point where I can have it live & share the link for possible job opportunities, even if I need to keep updating it after.
+4. Get my online portfolio finished to a point where I can share the link for possible job opportunities.

 5. Spend less money on myself/crafting.